melanietosik/melanietosik/README.md

 #### 👩‍🎓 Education

-I got my MS in Computer Ccience from NYU.
+I got my MS in Computer Science from NYU.
 For my undergrad I studied NLP at the University of Potsdam (near Berlin).

 ### 📚 Resume